Codyvanzandt/beautiful-jekyll/_highlights/2018-08-17-bcts-intro.md

 highlight: "BetterCodingThroughShakespeare"
 ---

-# **Better Coding Through Shakespeare**
-### **Adapted from Robert C. Martin's *Clean Code* and the works of William Shakespeare**
+Friends, Romans, Programmers, lend me your ears!
+I have come to bury hacky programming, not to praise it.

-When you learned to write essays, your instructors didn't just focus on syntax.
+I bet that when you learned to write essays, your instructors didn't just focus on syntax.
 They recognized that you also needed the answers to some pretty important organizational questions:

 - How should I format and organize my essays?
 - How big should my essays, paragraphs, and sentences be?